 During my graduate work, I was introduced to the field of Engineering Education.
 Had my eyes opened.
 Kept doing all I could to develop myself as an educator, dive headfirst into the world of research into teaching and learning, and read all I could in the field.
 I spent some time as a bit of a unicorn, as one of the very few post-docs in EngEd in Canada, working with a fantastic mentor full-out to bring more funding in for our work and to build Engineering Education at Queen’s University.

-Very much a choose my own adventure, and I wouldn’t change thing.
+Life still is a personal version of choose your own adventure, and I wouldn’t change thing.

 Also, I like rubber ducks.